yaniv-shulman/rsklpr/README.md

 1. You want a flexible nonparametric regression method and do not want to specify a global parametric model.
 1. The underlying regression function is expected to be reasonably smooth locally, but may be nonlinear globally.
-1. The data may contain outliers, high-leverage points, heteroscedasticity, or other non-ideal noise patterns.
+1. The data may contain response outliers, locally atypical responses, heteroscedasticity, local contamination, or other non-ideal noise patterns.
 1. You want a robust local polynomial smoother based on similarity-kernel weighting.
 1. You want a standard local polynomial regression implementation with off-the-shelf kernels.
 1. You want to define your own kernel or kernel parameters through the generalized `kp` interface.